 Cutaneous mastocytosis in children often settles down with time.
 Adults can go on to develop the systemic form.

 Systemic mastocytosis tends to be persistent and the outlook (prognosis) depends on which parts of the body are involved.
-In most cases, it just keeps going at a low level for decades, requiring symptomatic treatment.
+In most cases, it just keeps going at a low level for decades, requiring treatment to control symptoms.
 Occasionally, however, it can become aggressive and even life-threatening.

 Most cases of localised mastocytosis cause lumps that are nothing to worry about but occasionally cancers do occur which invade the surrounding tissue.